Investing In Stocks – 10 Realities You Can’t Ignore

 • My portfolio is my business, and I don’t need it to explode, but I want it to grow sustainably and steadily, and I want to sleep peacefully.
 To achieve this, I try to reduce the impact of uncertainties as much as possible.
 Conversely, I also try not to rely on too many supposed certainties or narratives.
 The more uncertainties I have to accept for an investment or the more narratives I need for justification, the more confident I will not put money on it.
 That might not be the perfect deal, but it helps to sort out many possible distortions.

-• When investing in stocks, there is only one decisive consideration for me.
-This is the link between the value of the company and the share price.
+• When investing in stocks, there is only one decisive consideration for me: the link between the company’s value and the share price.
 The more disturbed or out of proportion this connection is, the higher the uncertainty.
-You could also break it down into the following.
-High negative difference = high risk.
+You could also break it down into the following: High negative difference = high risk.
 Low negative difference = low(er) risk.
 And risk is something I avoid.

-• If we consider the above, our profit lies already in our purchase decision.
+• Considering the above, our profit lies already in our purchase decision.
 In doing so, we anchor the profit in the present and have less reason to fear the future.
 All this does not make investing in stocks easy.
 There will never be a philosopher’s stone.
 But I believe that accepting these realities will put us on the right path.

 Wow, that were many words.
 May they inspire.